common-voice/common-voice-methodology/README.rst

 The approach taken here is simple:

 - First, the premise is set, detailing the various aspects of corpus construction and collection that require attention, and the possible approaches to each aspect.
 - Then, a set of best practices is suggested, corresponding to the list of aspects detailed in the premise.
-Where a wide concensus has been reached by advising parties, a single best practice is suggested, while several are outlined in the case of differing opinions, detailing possible implications of the choice between them, where possible.
+Where a wide concensus has been reached by advising parties, a single best practice is suggested; otherwise, in the case of differing opinions, several approaches are outlined, and the possible implications of the choice between them is detailed, where possible.

 Premise